ljdursi/computecanadian/discussion-paper/06_principles_to_operations.md

 office, as researcher-facing technical services and operations will generally be best managed by the regional organizations and sites.

-**Proposal: Responsibility for operations of researcher-facing services should belong to the regional organizations.**
+**Proposal: Responsibility for implementation and operations of researcher-facing services should generally belong to the regional organizations or an external partner.**

 Being nimble, and being able to quickly tell if a researcher-facing service is successful or if it should be changed, will normally require